-- The Common Development and Distribution License (CDDL) is based on the MPL, version 1.1. - Produced by Sun Microsystems for the OpenSolaris projects (kernel, userland, ZFS, DTrace, NetBeans, GlassFish, ...) - · approved by: FSF, OSI, Debian - It tries to amend GPL-incompatibility issues in the MPL 1.1, without succeeding (at least according to the FSF and Debian) - Such as some non-compliance with European law system in the MPL that have been corrected in the CDDL. - approved by: FSF, OSI, Debian. - GPL-incompatible.
+- The Common Development and Distribution License (CDDL) is based on the MPL, version 1.1 - Produced by Sun Microsystems for the OpenSolaris projects (kernel, userland, ZFS, DTrace, NetBeans, GlassFish, . . .) - approved by: FSF, OSI, Debian - It tries to amend GPL-incompatibility issues in the MPL 1.1, without succeeding (at least according to the FSF and Debian) - Some non-compliance issues with European law system in the MPL have been corrected in the CDDL - approved by: FSF, OSI, Debian - GPL-incompatible